Microsoft SPLA Explained: Everything You Need to Know

 The SPLA price list is not public.
 It is solely between the provider and their reseller.

 Microsoft does not regulate the pricing or billing of end customers.
-How much the end customer pays for a Windows Server virtual machine or a SQL Server instance is entirely up to the provider.
+How much the end customer pays for a Windows Server virtual machine or an SQL Server instance is entirely up to the provider.
 There are no rules or limits.

 Licensing models in SPLA